 We believe that student contributions to the field of personnel assessment are valuable in furthering these efforts and should be recognized.

 The winner of every competition is invited to present his or her paper at the Annual IPAC Conference.
 The winner receives up to $600.00 in conference related travel expenses, free conference registration, and a free one-year membership in IPAC.
 In addition, the winner will be recognized in the IPAC conference program and the IPAC newsletter.
 Finally, the University Department in which the student completed his or her research will be given a plaque commemorating the student’s IPAC award achievement.
+See 2019 rules and process for submission here.

 2017: Q. Chelsea Song, University of Illinois, “Diversity Shrinkage: Cross-Validating Pareto-Optimal Weights to Enhance Diversity via Hiring Practices.”